dpalou/moodle-mod_gamoteca/README.md

 # Gamoteca #

-Gamoteca - Moodle / Totara (LMS) integration
+Gamoteca is a human-connected, multi-player, creator platform and learner app to make learning fun, interactive and more human.

-This plugin allows admin users to create a new activity which provides a link to a game on Gamoteca website / mobile application.
+Access the Creator platform at: https://www.gamoteca.com/ and download the Learner app from the Apple App or Google Play stores.

-It will also include a web service which will be allowed accessed to Gamoteca to send user data i.e. game progress ( Not-started/In-Progress/Completed ), Score, time spent, etc. back to the LMS
+# Gamoteca - Moodle / Totara (LMS) integration #

-The link to the Gamoteca game will include the following data:
+This plugin allows course creatorsadmin users to addcreate a new activity within a course which provides a progress-trackable link to a learning experience (game) on the Gamoteca website / mobile application.

-Module ID
+It will also includes a web service which will be allowed accesssed to Gamoteca to send user data i.e. game progress ( Not-started/In-Progress/Completed ), Score, time spent, etc. back to the LMS.

-User ID
+The link to the Gamoteca game will include the following data: Module ID User ID Site Code (to identify the Moodle site that the link is coming from)

-Site Code (to identify the Moodle that the link is coming from)
+Read more about how the integration works for Creators: https://intercom.help/gamoteca/en/articles/4770544-gamoteca-s-lms-integration

-## WEBSERVICE ##
+## Webservice ##

-The following webservice enable's users game data to be sent from Gamoteca to the LMS:
+The following webservice enablesenable's learnersusers progressgame data to be sent from Gamoteca to the LMS:

 The endpoint to this Web service is: /webservice/rest/server.php?wstoken=[TOKEN]&wsfunction=gamoteca